WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 How the crater was formed

-Bombs in the WTC
+Placement of bombs in the WTC

 Phases in a shallow underground explosion.
 From The Constructive Uses of Nuclear Explosives, McGraw-Hill Book Co., LC 68-11621. nuclearweaponarchive